okuvshynov/qna/README.md

 # qna

-TL;DR - AI pretends to be paper/textbook author, you can ask it questions about the paper as a whole, specifc parts of it right in the pdf viewing app (e.g. Apple Preview) using annotations/comments.
+TL;DR - AI pretends to be paper/textbook author, you can ask it questions about the paper as a whole, specifc parts of it right in the pdf viewing app (e.g. Apple Preview) using annotations.

-The goal here is to improve on a process of reading a somewhat complicated text, like a scientific paper or a textbook.
+The goal here is to improve on a process of reading a somewhat complicated text, a scientific paper or a textbook.
 Rather than summarization, we care about reader's understanding of all the details.
-The vision was to allow to 'chat with paper author', who'd probably be able to explain both the paper itself and some relevant context.
+The idea was to allow to 'chat with paper author', who'd probably be able to explain both the paper itself and some relevant context.
 From the product point of view, questions and answers should also live right there where the document is, and not in a separate chat window, so they are implemented as PDF annotations.

 We look for an ability to ask some questions and get answers about specific pieces of the text.
 Sometimes that might involve including some context from the paper, and sometimes it would be very generic questions about something reader is not familiar with and paper content would not even be that relevant.